xarvh/exalted-cypher-system/splats/solars/creation-and-upgrade.md

 Upgrading and Tieriung Up
 =========================

+Solars can learn 3 Martial Arts Special Abilities for the price of 1.

 For each Tier, the Solar has the following upgrades:
   * Increase Max Effort by 1
   * Add 1 Edge